JosieOnGit/Luniks/Stories/Misc/Questionnaire for Charlotte Floquet.md

 ### All-time favourite movie?
 ### How big is your family?
+**I haven't ever gotten to know my entire family.
+My father was German, and had roots in Bayern, while my mother was Belgian.
+But even so, my grandparents were Máneán, and their parents were French.
+It's a bit of a mess, and my family is probably enormous, btu maybe it's for the better that I don't know them..**
 ### Are you close to any family member in specific?
 **..Not exactly.
 In fact, I don't even know the majority of my family..**
 ### Any allergies?